gilch/drython/README.md

-But the call doesn't happen until you invoke its `s_eval()` method, at which point it calls `s_eval()` on all its s-evaluable arguments (typically nested S-expressions), and then applies the function to the results.
+But the call doesn't happen until you invoke its `s_eval()` method, at which point it calls `s_eval()` on all its s-evaluable arguments (typically nested s-expressions), and then applies the function to the results.

-With this recursive evaluation and the statement replacements from the statement module, it is possible to write entire programs as nested S-expressions.
+With this recursive evaluation and the statement replacements from the statement module, it is possible to write entire programs as nested s-expressions.
-Think of S-expressions as a simpler kind of abstract syntax trees.
+Think of s-expressions as a simpler kind of abstract syntax trees.

 ```Python
 >>> S(print, S("Hello,".upper), S("World!".lower)).s_eval({})